dzahedia/SparkPCA/README.md

 pca-with-spark

-This is just a component of a bigger pogram.
+This is just a component of a bigger program.